Image – The disco barge bar ‘Le Rafiol’ moored alongside the Quai des Pecheurs, Copyright Atout France/Pierre Torset.

 The Bas Rhin is where north meets south, the Germanic meets the Latin and where the Council of Europe and the European Parliament has its seat in Strasbourg.
 An important regional product is beer.
 There are now no less than 6 breweries in Alsace, most of which are household names, Heineken, Karlsbrau and Kronenbourg to mention but a few.
 Visits can be arranged by appointment.
 Alsace is responsible for more than 56% of the French production of beer.

-Hotels in Bas Rhin
+Book a Hotel in the Bas Rhin

 Towns in the Bas Rhin